JoaLampela/Portfolio/_posts/2020-03-06-tasku-tohtori.md

 ![Symptoms]({{site.url}}{{site.baseurl}}/assets/images/symptoms.png)

-I was responsible for implementing and populating the database for the app.
+I was responsible for designing, implementing, and populating the database for the app.
 I used the Room database system to store illnesses and their symptoms.

 The app was made as a school project using Android Studio.